cloud-native-toolkit/site-developer-guide/docs/resources/ibm-cloud/access-control.md

 ![Cloud resource groups](images/cloud-groups-resources.png)

-Each resource group contains the resources for an environment, whether that environment is single tenant for a single development team or multitenant for the teams that share an environment.
+Each resource group contains the resources for an environment, whether that environment is single tenant for a single development team or multi-tenant for the teams that share an environment.
 A basic environment typically consists of a single Kubernetes or OpenShift cluster and the service instances bound to that cluster.
 This is everything needed to host an application, whether it's a monolith or a set of microservices, or a set of applications being developed by the same team.

 To plan the resource groups that you'll need, plan the development teams and the environments that they'll need, plus other environments you may need for production, testing, demonstrations, etc. Today, you may only know some of those needs.
 Create a new resource group for each environment you know about today, ensuring to give each one a unique name.
 Then as you create resources for an environment, put them in the environment's resource group.
 In the future, as you discover the need for other environments, create more resource groups for those and create each environment's resources in its corresponding resource group.